carlo-ltk/api-versioning/README.md

 * remove the stack associated to this version (`serverless remove --stage mojito`)
 * remove the version from `versions.auto.tfvars.json`
 * apply the terraform changes needed to remove the availability of this version.

+### CI/CD Pipeline

+Of course, the actions taken in the `./serve.sh` or `forget.sh` can be easily integrated in a GitHub workflow.